—————————————————————————————————————————————

 time period suggests they were strong Presbyterians.)

-cousin Tim Peterman relates an interesting story about the status of these
+Tim Peterman relates an interesting story about the status of these tough

-tough Scots-Irish settlers in Pennsylvania: "The Penn colony centered
+Scots-Irish settlers in Pennsylvania: "The Penn colony centered around

-around Philadelphia – a Quaker city.
-Surrounding Philadelphia, Penn
+Philadelphia – a Quaker city.
+Surrounding Philadelphia, Penn wanted

-wanted Welshmen, because they were supposedly good in industry.
-Beyond the
+Welshmen, because they were supposedly good in industry.
+Beyond the Welsh, Penn

-Welsh, Penn wanted Germans, because they were supposedly good farmers.
-Beyond
+wanted Germans, because they were supposedly good farmers.
+Beyond the Germans,

-the Germans, Penn wanted Scotch-Irish.
+Penn wanted Scotch-Irish.
 Why?
-Because the Scots-Irish (more
+Because the Scots-Irish (more properly Ulster

-Scots-Irish could deal with the Indians just as effectively as they had the
+with the Indians just as effectively as they had the Irish."

 CENSUS REPORTS: The 1790